zostay/RakuWAPI/README.md

 ### 2.1.1 Environment

 Middleware applications SHOULD pass on the complete environment, only modifying the bits required to perform their purpose.
-Middlware applications MAY add new keys to the environment as a side-effect.
+Middleware applications MAY add new keys to the environment as a side-effect.
 These additional keys MUST contain a period and SHOULD use a unique namespace.

 ### 2.1.2 The Input Stream